What are the health benefits of honey? Medicine rediscovers an age-old therapy, especially for wound care.

 Noted by the ancient Greeks, Indians, and Chinese for its healing properties, honey shows promise in a surprising application: wound care.

 Diabetic foot ulcers are chronic wounds that result from poor circulation and the decreased ability to fight off infection common in people with diabetes.
 Amputation is a frequent outcome.
-In one startling case, a 79-year-old diabetic with foot ulcers man refused to consider amputating — but, told he could die if he did not, agreed to an experimental method.
+In one startling case of the possible health benefits of honey, a 79-year-old diabetic with foot ulcers man refused to consider amputating — but, told he could die if he did not, agreed to an experimental method.
 At the recommendation of his doctor, Jennifer Eddy, his family purchased pasteurized supermarket honey and began applying daily dressings with it.
 After two weeks, healthy tissue began to grow around the ulcers.
 Within six months, they were dramatically transformed.
 After a year, they had healed completely.

 Honey has a number of healing properties, explains Eddy.
 Honey’s antibacterial abilities rid wounds of existing infection, while fostering healing by stimulating the immune system.
 It also naturally cleans wounds (what doctors call debridement), promotes tissue healing, and minimizes scarring.